harshmalai80952-sudo/-SSM-Sarees/README.md

-# Anokhi Silks — Backend
+# SSM Sarees — Backend

 Express API that gives the storefront real payments and an order inbox:
 - `GET /api/products` — live product list (source of truth for price & stock)